sheremet-va/vi-fetch/README.md

 Compatible with [Vitest](https://github.com/vitest-dev/vitest) and [Jest](https://github.com/facebook/jest) when using [ESM flag](https://jestjs.io/docs/ecmascript-modules) or with transform for `/node_modules/vi-fetch`.

-The main difference with [fetch-mock](https://github.com/wheresrhys/fetch-mock) or [fetch-mock-jest](https://github.com/wheresrhys/fetch-mock-jest) is that they consider `fetch` just as a function call instead of calls to _endpoints_. `vi-fetch` provides matchers to test calls to _endpoints_ instead of simply function calls.
+The main difference with [fetch-mock](https://github.com/wheresrhys/fetch-mock) or [fetch-mock-jest](https://github.com/wheresrhys/fetch-mock-jest) is that they consider `fetch` just as a function call instead of function that calls API _endpoints_. `vi-fetch` provides matchers to test calls to _endpoints_ instead of simply function calls.

 For example, we consider an endpoint to be a part of URL until the first `?`: query is an argument to an endpoint, just like `body`, - that's why we provide matchers like `toHaveFetchedWithQuery` and `toHaveFetchedWithBody`.